LarsTinnefeld/olist_ecom_analysis/3 - Customer Segmentation/README.md

 ![Geo Renenue Zoom](https://github.com/LarsTinnefeld/olist_ecom_analysis/blob/main/Images/Geo_totrev_1000_3000_zoom.PNG?raw=true)

 The chart shows that there is some clustering between higher revenue and lower revenue areas, especially if setting the lower bound threshold higher.
 In neighborhoods of "Campinas" mostly higher total values while in the suburbs "Vila Amelia", "Brasilandia" and "Limao District" mostly lower values dominate.
-Rio de Janeiro, especially around the waterfront is mostly blue, while the north-western suburbs are mainly red.
+Rio de Janeiro, especially around the waterfront is mostly red (high revenue), while the north-western suburbs are mainly blue (low revenue).

 Even so we can identify areas of higher interest for the business, we need to be careful with the interpretation on an individual level: